glenwiley/otpadutils/README.md

 If you find yourself wondering whether it is worth the trouble, I recommend that you brush up on cryptography theory and compare one time pad encryption with other approaches.

+This project is licensed under the Creative Commons [Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/) which means you can modify it and use it commercially but I ask that you provide appropriate attribution (give me credit).

 Recommended Use Cases
 =====================